p-brane/sky130-apd-workshop/README.md

 `run_floorplan`

-The details of the configuration variable are located in '/home/p-brane/Desktop/work/tools/openlane_working_dir/openlane/configuration/README.md‌‌' under the Floorplanning section.
-Each variable is shown, defined and a default value is defined.
+The details of the configuration variable are located in `/home/p-brane/Desktop/work/tools/openlane_working_dir/openlane/configuration/README.md‌‌` under the Floorplanning section.
+Each variable is shown, defined, and a default value is defined.
 Some of the floorplanning variable are shown in the figure below.

 ![](assets/sky130_apd_workshop_day2_lab1_results-0793bd3d.png)

-The default values can be change in the floorplan.tcl file.
+The default values can be changed in the floorplan.tcl file.
 Some of the floorplan.tcl is shown in the figure below.

 ![](assets/sky130_apd_workshop_day2_lab1_results-f2256850.png)